variantstudios/greeleydowntown.com/pages/help/index.md

 #### Free Image Compression Tools

 * [jpegmini.com](http://www.jpegmini.com/)
   * Jpg/jpeg only.
 Reduce image size by up to 80%, without compromising quality.
-A desktop app available too.
+A desktop app and photoshop plugin available too.
 * [tinypng.com](https://tinypng.com)
   * Optimize your images (jpg and png) with a perfect balance in quality and file size.
+A&nbsp;photoshop plugin available.

 ### Other Online Tools